 VSU has Deputy Title IX Coordinators to whom reports may be made, as well.
 Complainants are encouraged to report their complaints in writing, though oral complaints will also be accepted, taken seriously, and investigated, to the extent possible.
 While complaints should be made as quickly as possible following an alleged incident of sexual misconduct, all reports will be accepted regardless of when reported.

-The Title IX Coordinator shall refer to the System Director any allegation(s) of sexual misconduct that could, standing alone as reported, lead to the suspension or expulsion of the respondent(s).
-The System Director will work with the institution to determine whether any interim measure(s) are necessary and to assign an investigator who will work under the direction of the System Director or designee, if directed by System Director.
-If an allegation is not initially identified as one that would lead to the suspension or expulsion of the respondent(s), but facts arise during the course of the investigation that would require transfer to the System Director, the Title IX Coordinator shall transfer oversight to the System Director or designee.
-The System Director shall have the discretion to retain oversight or transfer oversight to the institution.
+The Title IX Coordinator will refer to the Assistant Vice Chancellor for Student Affairs any allegation(s) of sexual misconduct that could, standing alone as reported, lead to the suspension or expulsion of the respondent(s).
+The Assistant Vice Chancellor will work with VSU to determine whether any interim measure(s) are necessary.
+If an allegation is not initially identified as one that would lead to the suspension or expulsion of the respondent(s), but facts arise during the investigation that would require counsel from the Assistant Vice Chancellor, the Title IX Coordinator will initiate that contact and transfer oversight to the Assistant Vice Chancellor or their designee, if instructed.
+The Assistant Vice Chancellor has the discretion to gain oversight or remand oversight to the University.

 B. Law Enforcement Reports